Skip to main content

 b) Default Configuration

-Step 6 - Check the Default Configuration field, notice that the Asset label will is no longer available, select the Azure Boards Project, Boards, and Lane.
+Step 6 - Check the Default Configuration field, notice that the Asset label will is no longer available, select the Azure Boards Project, Team, Board, Work Item Type, and finally the Lane.

 img